-Did you know?
-Donation of 50$ feed a family of 3 persons for two weeks
+Did you know? a Donation of 86$ will provide a food parcel for a family of 4 persons for a whole week!

 There are two kinds of poverty in the world: